Azhar-Shaikh-01/Titanic-Sql-project/README.md

 The `analysis_queries.sql` file contains a collection of SQL queries for conducting various analyses on the Titanic dataset.
 The queries cover areas such as survival rates, demographic distributions, fare analysis, and more.

-## Contributing

-Contributions to enhance or expand the project are welcome.
-Feel free to fork the repository, make changes, and create a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----
-comprehensive information about the project.